 Johnston County History

-Johnston County was formed in 1746 from Craven County.
-It is named for Gabriel Johnston, royal governor of North Carolina from 1734 to 1752.
+Formed in 1746 from Craven County, the county is named for Gabriel Johnston, royal governor of North Carolina from 1734 to 1752.

 Johnston County, North Carolina offers great connections to history, entertainment, dining, lodging, and outlet shopping, along with a generous helping of true southern hospitality.
 Located midway between New York and Florida on I-95 and at the cross-roads of I-95 and I-40, Johnston County connects the nation's North and South with East and West.
 Its location places it only a two-hour drive from Atlantic Coast Beaches and a four-hour drive from the Blue Ridge Mountains.

 Statistics, Population, and other useful information.